With ecommerce trends pointing towards an uncertain future, this holiday season may be the most challenging one in your brand’s history.

 At the bottom of the Cost Breakdown tab, you can test the impact of the three most common offers:

 At Pura Vida, we choose to stay in our own lane when it comes to Black Friday, Cyber Monday promotions.
 We’ve run the same promo for the past seven years, which we know works best for our brand.

 Urgency, high-value prop, free gift with purchase — all of that comes together to create an offer that shoppers cannot find anywhere else on the internet.

-In terms of the bigger picture, I’m seeing more brands start their BFCM offers sooner and sooner, so that may be something we adopt more this year.
+In terms of the bigger picture, I’m seeing more brands start their BFCM special offers sooner and sooner so that might be something we adopt more this year.

 But — in terms of the consistency of the offer, marketing, and urgency — we are hyper-focused on the strategy that has proven itself so well for us year over year.

 Trey Sisson, Co-Founder & COO at BABOON TO THE MOON

 BFCM doesn’t always have to be a deal or discount.
 Leverage what makes your brand special to get people excited and generate demand: new products, limited editions, etc. It’s all about setting expectations and providing value.

 It’s about finding unique moments and going after them directly.
 The holiday season will be different this year — but our customers will still expect us to be there for them.

 When it comes to messaging the moment and thinking about your tone of voice, it’s become a day-to-day exercise now.
 It’s more important than ever to pay attention and react quickly to what our customers are saying.